-81. Submission: We submit that to make a more meaningful difference to the unnecessary compliance burden created by section 45 we propose an expansion to the exclusion from the ambit of section 45 so as to cover the majority of the circumstances where financial assistance is granted to related or inter-related companies and where the protection in section 45 is not required.
+70. Submission: We submit that to make a more meaningful difference to the unnecessary compliance burden created by section 45 we propose an expansion to the exclusion from the ambit of section 45 to cover most of the circumstances where financial assistance is granted to related or inter-related companies and where the protection in section 45 is not required.
 As such, we propose that it be considered to expand the exclusion to cover financial assistance granted between companies who form part of the same "group of companies".